-Men's Health Champions are not health professionals but men and womenmembers of the public who care about men's health and want to help improve it.
+Men's Health Champions are not health professionals but members of the public (men and women) who care about men's health and want to help improve it.

 Almost anyone can train to be a Men's Health Champion.
 Champions are often members of a group, club, workplace, company or other organisation who watch out for their colleagues.
 It can be very fulfilling to see people turn their health round.

 Men's Health Champions can be particularly important for overcoming potential isolation around working from home and/or being unable to attend our usual social and leisure events.

 - Our training currently consists of 2 two hour sessions online delivered by experienced Men's Health Forum associate trainers using Zoom.
 For group bookings, we can also provide the training via Microsoft Teams.